Preparing to Register for Your First Semester at Westmont

 - Make a note on your personal calendar when your registration day and time is

 - Contact your academic advisor to review your plans for the next term and get cleared to register.

 For your first semester at Westmont College, you will not need advisor clearance.
 You will review your completed schedule with your advisor during Orientation.
+You will be able to make changes to your fall schedule during the first week of class if you and your advisor feel it is necessary.
 Please note, registration times are all in Pacific Daylight Time.
 Please plan accordingly.

 Using WebAdvisor to Select and Register for Classes

 Now that you’ve become familiar with WebAdvisor, decided which courses you want to take and know when to register, you are ready to register for classes!
 This registration tutorial will walk you through creating your preferred sections list and registering at your appointed time.
 Some notes on registration:

 If the course title includes "w/Lab" (with Lab) you must also register for the Lab section associated with the course.
 For example, the lecture section of the course is CHM-005-1 General Chemistry I w/Lab and the lab section of the course is CHM-005L-1 General Chemistry Lab.